Image by Steve Buissinne on Pixabay

 Cologne Higher Regional Court: The licensee of "Playboy" receives € 2,300 per image for the unlawful use of nude photos of Kate Moss.

 The plaintiff in a legal dispute decided before the Cologne Higher Regional Court licenses the well-known erotic magazine “Playboy”.
-The magazine had published photos of the famous model Kate Moss as part of an anniversary issue.
+This magazine published photos of the famous model Kate Moss as part of an anniversary issue.

 Compensation for damages due to publication of nude photos?

-A news agency had published some of these images on its online portal.
+A news agency had published some of these photos on its online portal without permission.
 The plaintiff therefore wanted to assert copyright claims for payment of license damages and went to court.
-However, the competent regional court dismissed the claim.
+However, the competent regional court initially rejected the claim.

 The plaintiff appealed against this decision to the Cologne Higher Regional Court.
-In its judgment of 26 February 2021 (case no.: 6 U 189/19), the court ruled that the plaintiff was entitled to royalty damages.
-This is because the defendant agency had posted the photos on the internet and thus committed an act of reproduction pursuant to Section 16 UrhG and made images publicly accessible within the meaning of Section 19a UrhG.
+In its judgment of 26 February 2021 (case reference: 6 U 189/19), the court ruled in favour of the plaintiff and awarded her a claim for royalty damages.
+The court found that the defendant agency had posted the photos on the internet, thereby carrying out an act of reproduction pursuant to Section 16 UrhG and making the images publicly accessible within the meaning of Section 19a UrhG.

 Determination of damages by way of license analogy